 16. Low Taper Short Textured Hair

-Textured hair gives you a more unstructured appearance and is great for creating a more relaxed aesthetic.
-It has a slightly undone and messy feel which can make your haircut have a sexy, just got out of bed feel to it.
+Textured hair gives you a more unstructured appearance and creates a more relaxed aesthetic.
+It has a slightly undone and messy feel which can give your haircut a sexy, just-got-out-of-bed feel to it.
 Pairing it with a low taper fade will give the hair more structure, creating an interesting balance.
 It is also an excellent way to highlight the natural texture and draw attention to the top of the head.
 This makes the hair appear fuller and thicker.
 You can style your short textured hair in various ways, including brushing it back.

 17. Low Taper Slick Back

-The slick back hairstyle is a stylish and masculine look that can be achieved with a range of hair textures and lengths.
+The slick back hairstyle is a stylish and masculine look that can be achieved with various hair textures and lengths.
 It is defined by the hair being brushed backward away from the hairline and secured with a wet-look product.
 There are several ways to wear a slick back, letting you personalize it to your preference; this includes combining it with a fade.
-The low taper fade is one of the more subtle and easy to wear fades and is excellent for giving the hair structure and creating a slight contrast.
+The low taper fade is one of the more subtle and easy-to-wear fades and is excellent for giving the hair structure and creating a slight contrast.
 It can also make the classic slick back feel more modern.

 18. Low Taper French Crop